ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 ## Origin of Plants
 541,000,000 years ago, the Phanerozoic era started.
 The land was barren of any plants or animals.
 Ocean was mostly single-celled organisms.
 There was no ozone.
 The first three eons (Phanerozoic, Proterozoic, Archean) were ~88% of time on Earth.
 At the beginning, most land was volcanoes and meteor strikes.
 Eventually, Earth's crust cooled, and water vapor condensed into oceans.
+The atmosphere had almost no oxygen, mainly g